torsteins/inf102f18-mandatory1/README.md

   iv  |   | ![red-black tree (iv)](pics/task4-iv-redblack.png)
   v   |  ![2-3 tree (v)](pics/task4-v-23tree.png) |

  **e)** In the left-leaning red-black implementation of 2-3 trees, we use three operations: "rotate left," (L) "rotate right" (R) and "flip colors" (F).
-For the red-black tree below, give the order that these operations are applied when the character `n` is inserted.
-Give your trace as a single string of the characters L, R and F.
+For the red-black tree below, give the order that these operations are applied when the character `n` is inserted (only the search path is shown).
+Give your trace as a single string with the characters L, R and F.

  <a href="pics/task4-e.png"><img src="pics/task4-e.png" width="400"/></a>